the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 * Read about [ES6 const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const)
 * Read about [ES6 let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)
-* Gain an understanding of immutable data structures
+* Gain an understanding of immutable data structures:
   * Why do they make sense in programming?
   * Why are they embraced in React and its ecosystem?